IntelliOptima/KD-23-frontend/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Clone the Frontend Repository: https://github.com/IntelliOptima/KD-23-frontend.git

+Clone the backend Repository: https://github.com/IntelliOptima/KD-23-backend.git

+Update application.properties in the Backend to the following:

+spring.datasource.url=jdbc:mysql://kinoxpdb.mysql.database.azure.com/kinoxpdb

+spring.datasource.username=azureUser

+spring.datasource.password=KeaDat22!

+Run the Backend!

+The program should be run in the develop branch

+Run the Frontend!

+The program should be run in the develop branch

+And enjoy ;)

+## Logins and Roles

+The admin is the owner of the cinema, he can create a program from his dashboard, so when a user with the role ADMIN logs in they are redirected directly to the dashboard, and if a USER tries to go to the /admin/dashboard they cannot access.

+The user is a client to the Cinema, they get a list of the movie shows that are set in the program by the Admin.
+They dont need to be logged in to be able to book a ticket to a show, but they need to send an email with the booking.

+We wanted to make a profile page for the User so that they could see their bookings, but didn't have enough time, so the login feature for the User is not actually very functional

+ADMIN -

+        email: admin@test.dk

+        password: admintest1234

+USER -

+        email: user@test.dk

+        password: usertest1234

 ### Prerequisites

 - Node.js (>=12.x)